 From Dante to Dan Brown: 10 things about Hell

 Da Vinci Code author Dan Brown's new book borrows its title and theme from Dante's Inferno, an account of the Italian poet's imagined journey through hell.
-Writer and church historian Stephen Tomkins gives a 10-point tour of the underworld.1.
-Hell is conical
+Writer and church historian Stephen Tomkins gives a 10-point tour of the underworld.

 Hell is full of creatures from pagan myth.
 Dante sees centaurs and harpies, the Minotaur, and the three-headed dog Cerberus.
 Michelangelo includes Charon and Minos, the boatman and judge of the Greek underworld.
-Even Milton puts Medusa and Hydras there.7.
-Hell is pandemonium
+Even Milton puts Medusa and Hydras there.

 Pandemonium ("all the demons"), although it has come to mean noisy chaos, is a word Milton invented for the capital city of hell, where Satan and his followers meet for their infernal parliament.
 Milton also coined the phrase "all Hell broke loose", which again did not originally refer to noisy chaos, but to demons escaping.
-When Satan arrives at Eden to tempt Adam and Eve, Gabriel asks him: "Wherefore with thee/Came not all Hell broke loose?"8.
-Hell is gated
+When Satan arrives at Eden to tempt Adam and Eve, Gabriel asks him: "Wherefore with thee/Came not all Hell broke loose?"

 Very few of these ideas are from the Bible.
 The Bible does refer to Hell and its fires, but more of the details in Dante are drawn from Greek and Roman myths, and the vast majority are the creation of medieval Western imagination.
 Eastern Christian artists never shared their interest, and even in the West it was a late development - the doctrine of perpetual torment was propounded by the Lateran Council of 1215, just a century before Dante wrote.
 In modern times Christians have become increasingly sceptical about Hell.
 There are 622 verses in the Bible (in the New International Version) which mention Heaven, and 15 that mention Hell.